Resolute desk: Oval Office desk

-A failed attempt to switch out the Resolute desk with the Hoover desk was made during the transition to Joe Biden's presidency.
+A failed attempt to replace the Resolute desk with the Hoover desk was made during the transition to Joe Biden's presidency.
 Valerie Biden Owens, the sister of President Joe Biden and a member of the team tasked with redecorating the Oval Office for Biden's tenure, wrote in her memoir, "We tried to get FDR's Oval Office desk – I wanted everything Trump had touched out of there – but to this day, the desk resides at FDR's family home in Hyde Park. ...
 Thus, the desk Trump had sat behind remained."

 A button to call aides was noted as being on the Resolute desk since at least the George W. Bush presidency.
 This button sits in an approximately 9 in long by 3 in wide wooden box marked with a golden presidential seal.
 Donald Trump stated to one reporter that "everyone thinks it is [the nuclear button]".